cyberlytics/FoodFresh/README.md

 # 5. Testing

-The testing strategy for ChainFresh is twofold:
+The testing strategy for FoodFresh is twofold:

 ### 5.1 Unit testing